How to turn political initiatives into action: G20 Compact with Africa

 End consumers (whether private households or companies) should be free to choose their energy supplier.
 Governments can support decentralized power generation by implementing regulations such as net-metering, which allows households and companies to feed-in surplus power to the grid and get a compensation for it.

-The principle of the initiative is good: development aid-financed infrastructure will not help the countries to develop sustainably, but instead leads to the exact opposite by destroying free, competitive markets.
+The principle of the initiative is good: development aid-financed infrastructure will not help the countries to develop sustainably.
+Instead it will lead to the exact opposite by destroying free, competitive markets.
 However, When I read quotes from the Minister of Finance in Ghana stating “They (the Germans) also said here is another 100 million Euros, do something with it.”
 I become worried that this initiative is not linked to concrete actions.